College Factual by our College Data Analytics Team

 Located in the remote town of Dickinson, DSU is a public university with a small student population.
 This university ranks 9th out of 12 schools for overall quality in the state of North Dakota.

-There were about 53 health professions students who graduated with this degree at DSU in the most recent data year.
-Those health professions students who get their degree from Dickinson State University receive $9,232 more than the typical health professions student.
+There were roughly 43 health professions students who graduated with this degree at DSU in the most recent year we have data available.
+Those health professions students who get their degree from Dickinson State University receive $9,232 more than the average health professions graduate.

 More information about a degree in health professions from Dickinson State University